Is Watermelon Healthy for You?

 - 5% DV vitamin B6

-The one potential drawback, as covered above, is that the fruit is quite high in sugar.
-So, while it may be tempting to eat a lot due to its low amounts of calories and fat, it’s important to consume watermelon in moderation to avoid adding an excess of sugar to your diet and potentially negating the health benefits of watermelon.
+So, while it may be tempting to eat a lot due to its low amounts of calories and fat, it’s sensible to enjoy watermelon in moderation to keep sugars in check while still getting its benefits.

 What Are the Health Benefits of Watermelon?